Maximum interpoint distance of high-dimensional random vectors: Main results: convergence of the maximum

 It is worth mentioning that $p^3\,\P(\min(N_1,N_2)>x_n)\to 0$ if and only if $\rho\le 1/3$.
 The arguments under conditions {\rm (C1)}-{\rm (C3)} are similar but more involved.
 Unfortunately, since $Z$ is not bounded in these cases a series of truncation steps is required.
-The detailed proof of Theorem \ref{thm:summax} is given in Section \ref{sec:mainproof}. \end{proof}
+The detailed proof of Theorem \ref{thm:summax} is given in Section \ref{sec:mainproof}. \end{proof} An important step in the sketch of the proof is the normal approximation of the sum of independent random variables.
+The independence requirement on the components of the random vectors $\x_i$ can be weakened if we accept stronger conditions on the moments of the components or the rate of $p$.
+For example, using the moderate deviation result for locally dependent random variables in \cite[Theorem~2.1]{liu2021cramer} and following the lines of the proof of Theorem \ref{thm:summax} under (C2) we can show \eqref{eq:maxf} for locally dependent components if we demand $p=\exp(o(n^{1/3}))$ and a moment condition, which is stronger than $\E[\exp(\eta\,|Z|)]<\infty$ and determined by the dependence of the components. \begin{remark} \em{ In the proof of Theorem \ref{thm:summax} we employ the Chen-Stein Poisson approximation method from \cite{arratia:goldstein:gordon:1989}.
+For $x\in \R$ consider the sums